 Jonathan is a keen watch enthusiast with a collection that always seems to be one watch short.
 See more reviews at the Top Watch Picks blog.

 The New Seiko 5 Sports Range

 The SRPE67 is one of ten new watches that Seiko has added to their 5 Sports lineup in June of 2020.
 It is part of a modern and bold reimagining of the 5 Sports line that Seiko rebooted in 2019 when it launched a slew of dive watches that paid homage to the venerable SKX collection.
 This year, they expanded that collection to include these new SRPE models.
-They are not dive watches, but they do offer a versatility and a style that we have not seen from Seiko for some time.
+They are not dive-watches, but they do offer versatility and style that we have not seen from Seiko for some time.
 In short, they are a compelling everyday watch.
 Here's why.

 Watch Specifications: Seiko SRPE67

 In terms of dimensions, there are not many watches like the SRPE67.
-The 40mm case make it a great option for my 6.5-inch wrists, but it is versatile enough to wear well on larger wrists too.
+The 40mm case makes it a great option for my 6.5-inch wrists, but it is versatile enough to wear well on larger wrists too.
 Below you will find a rundown of the important specs you need to know: